oliverepper/oliver-epper.de/Content/posts/create-and-use-a-c++-library-on-the-mac.md

 ## Create a Swift program that uses the library

 - Create a new Xcode project, choose macOS app, SwiftUI for interface and SwiftUI App for lifecycle.
-- Press ⌘-n and begin to type out Objective-C. Name the file `HelloServiceWrapper`
+- Press ⌘-n and begin to type out `Objective-C`.
+Name the file `HelloServiceWrapper`
 - Accept the automatic creation of the bridging header.
 If you canceld that you can just create a Header file and name it `<project-name>-bridging-header.h`
 - Create a Header file and name it `HelloServiceWrapper`
 - Rename `HelloServiceWrapper.m` to `HelloServiceWrapper.mm`